-Just a stone's throw away from the Sydney Opera House are the Royal Botanical Gardens.
+Just a stone's throw away from the Sydney Opera House is the Royal Botanical Gardens.
 They are situated at Farm Cove overlooking the harbour and are a must for anyone exploring the city.
-The Royal Botanical Garden is a stunning oasis for tourists alike, but also frequented by horticulturalists wanting to learn more about the science behind the stunning scenery.
+The Royal Botanical Garden is a stunning oasis for tourists alike but also frequented by horticulturists wanting to learn more about the science behind the stunning scenery.

-The area was originally inhabited by the Aboriginal Cadigal people who would often perform ceremonial dances and initiations there.
+The area was initially inhabited by the Aboriginal Cadigal people who would often perform ceremonial dances and initiations there.
 The area the Gardens are built on became the Governor's residence.
 The Gardens were the location of the first every government-run farm in New South Wales.
-You will find things such as Mrs Macquarie's Chair, where she allegedly liked to take in the views of the harbour.
+Will you find things such as Mrs Macquarie's Chair, where she allegedly liked to take in the views of the harbour.

-The Royal Botanical Gardens are completely free to enter!
+The Royal Botanical Gardens are entirely free to enter!
 With over seventeen themed gardens and beautiful views of the city and harbour, it's a no-brainer!

 The Royal Botanical Gardens stand at a respectable 29 hectares, surrounded by 51 hectares of parkland.

-The Sydney Botanical Gardens are really important to how we understand wildlife and plants.
-The Daniel Solander library is the largest botanical research library in Australia.
+The Sydney Botanical Gardens are essential to how we understand wildlife and plants.
+The Daniel Solander library is the most extensive botanical research library in Australia.
 Their herbarium contains 1.4 million plant specimens.
-They also run conservation projects, including that of the Wollemi Pine: an ancient tree species that was only discovered in 1994!
+They also run conservation projects, including that of the Wollemi Pine: an ancient tree species that was only discovered in 1994

 The Botanical gardens sit right next to the Sydney Opera House.
-Circular Quay, Sydney's main transport station, is the best way to get there via train, bus, boat or ferry.
+Circular Quay, Sydney's central transport station is the best way to get there via train, bus, boat or ferry.
 There are also some other wharves if you're approaching from the east.